An Evening with Elizabeth Gilbert

 VIP Meet/Greet ticket: $100

-Spend an evening with bestselling author Elizabeth Gilbert, author of Eat Pray Love.
+Spend an afternoon with bestselling author Elizabeth Gilbert, author of Eat Pray Love.

 Elizabeth Gilbert’s memoir Eat Pray Love has been called “a generation’s instruction manual” (The Toronto Sun).
 Exploding onto the scene in 2006, the bestseller famously chronicled the year Gilbert spent traveling the world after a shattering divorce.
 Translated into more than 30 languages, Eat Pray Love has sold over thirteen million copies worldwide.
 The book, “fueled by a mix of intelligence, wit, and colloquial exuberance that is close to irresistible” (The New York Times Book Review), catapulted its author from respected but little-recognized writer to a woman Oprah Winfrey has called a “rock star author.”